Sudo-Ivan/rns-status-page/API.md

     "data": {
       "TCPInterface [quad4/rns.quad4.io:4242]": { /* ... */ }
       // ... other matching interfaces or an empty object if no matches
-      // or an "error"/"warning" key if rnstatus failed },
+      // or an "error"/"warning" key if RNS stats fetch failed },
     "debug": { /* ... */ },
     "query": "TCP"